 Offsite – For large collections this is certainly an option.
 Renting a storage container for brick storage, absent a business such as a BrickLink store, is not something I can imagine ever doing.
 In addition to the monthly cost, keeping track of exactly what is in the remote location is potentially problematic.

 Optimize where possible

 Unbuilt sets in original boxes have a lot of wasted space.
 Pulling out the polybags, placing them in bulk storage and breaking down the boxes can free up a lot of room.

-There’s also consideration for sub-storage of active builds and projects.
+There’s also consideration to be made for sub-storage of parts for active builds and projects.
 The location of your storage can influence your creativity and flow if you have to dig for bricks.
 I tend to use shallow trays to hold them.

-If you stack containers in your closet be sure to leave room around any sprinkler heads it might contain.
-Blocking them is bad news and if you stack too close they can potentially be damaged when you move around containers.
+If you stack containers in your closet be sure to leave room around any sprinkler heads.
+Blocking them is bad news and if you stack too close the heads can potentially be damaged when you move containers around.